 Fraud involving fake checks has mushroomed in recent months.
 Because of the pandemic and now the holiday season, many people are looking for jobs or additional work.
 And the victims are often young adults.

-Fraudsters can review Craigslist, Facebook, or Job Board posts from anywhere in the world, so it is an easy way for them to find potential victims.
-Craigslist has fairly prominent warnings about frauds, even stating directly: "Don't accept cashier/certified checks or money orders."
+Fraudsters can review Craigslist, Facebook, or Job Board posts from anywhere in the world, making it easy for them to find potential victims.
+Craigslist has fairly prominent warnings about fraud, even stating directly: "Don't accept cashier/certified checks or money orders."

 Criminals "create an illusion," adding: "You'll have a check in your hand, then deposit it in your bank account."
 It doesn't look fake.
 It feels completely risk-free.